gongahkia/nus-ai-innovation-challenge-2025/README.md

 SalesDataController.java: 'void' type not allowed here: The code on line 58 in SalesDataController.java attempts to use a void method in a context where a value is expected (e.g., assigning the result to a variable).

+# To do for backend
+1. Ensure Firebase can be used for shopkeepers to login and keep track of their data.
+2. Conduct EDA on test batches of data in real-time and check results
+3. Parse these results into natural language to be easily understood by users as well as with graphs (numpy implementation would do the trick)

 # `Yipee!
 Yipee!
 Yipee! ᐠ( ᐛ )ᐟ`